honestly this looks like great fun to me! I like how many modulation possibilities you have.

 Maybe this isn’t the right thread but I guess it’s semi-relevant, does anyone know of a keyboard stand that has a second tier that could hold a 60HP case?
 Wondering if there’s one where the arms for the second tier slide horizontally to adjust the width for any use case, seems like most of them have the arms at fixed points designed to hold a second full size keyboard.

-The tiny studio corner thread (pt.2 now online on horizontalpitch)
+The tiny studio corner thread (pt.3 work/music balance, now online)

 I have some random OnStage brand two-tier stand that does slide to adjust.
 But, the amount of flexibility is limited by the height you have the stand at and how sturdy you want it to be.
 Leaving the lower tier at high-but-technically-still-sitting level I could just fit my Korg MS-20 mini on it, and that’s maybe 100HP wide.